photo credit: Marty Sheppard

 While no sportsmen would say that federal management of our lands is perfect, the idea that individual states will do a better job at running them is fundamentally flawed.
 States are simply not equipped to shoulder the enormous costs associated with fighting wildfires, maintaining roads and trails, treating noxious weeds and conducting habitat restoration.

-The transfer of national lands to the states would result in one likely outcome: the fire sale of these lands to the highest bidder – billionaires and foreign corporations who may neither understand nor value America’s outdoor heritage.
+The national public lands transfer to the states would result in one likely outcome: the fire sale of these lands to the highest bidder – billionaires and foreign corporations who may neither understand nor value America’s outdoor heritage.
 Once privatized, these lands will become off limits to most sportsmen in perpetuity.
 Sign the petition today.

 “Our access to public lands and outdoor heritage can disappear in this lifetime.
 It is our duty to ensure our future generations have the public lands to carry on our outdoor traditions.”